JARyon/SilkDesigns/README.md

 - Add delete button to Customer Edit screen.
 - Move the update button up from bottom of page to below the input fields.
 - remove deleted inventory from lists
+- Fix bug which sets inventory status to Allocated when initially assigning an inventory item to a location.

 ======  Validations =======
 - Which style of validation do you want: See Create Route vs Create Size. -Michael either one is fine.
 So I decided to have the validation fields on the screen and check if Model.IsValid.